Framed motivic Donaldson-Thomas invariants of small crepant resolutions: Introduction

-generalising previous results on the resolved conifold \cite{RefConifold}.
-Such resolutions $Y_\sigma \to X$ are indexed by \emph{partitions} $\sigma$ of a polygon $\Gamma_{N_0,N_1}$ naturally attached to $X$ (more details in \S\,\ref{sec:NCCR}).
-The $1$-\emph{framed} quiver associated to $\sigma$ gives rise to generating functions $\PT_1$ and $\DT_1$ of motivic invariants.
-We compute the generating functions $\PT_r$ and $\DT_r$ corresponding to an arbitrary number $r$ of framings on the same quiver.
-The result can be expressed as an $r$-fold twisted product of the $r=1$ case.
+The goal of this paper is to compute the generating functions $\PT_r(Y_\sigma;s,T)$ and $\DT_r(Y_\sigma;s,T)$ for arbitrary $r$.
+The result, as we will show, is a full factorisation of the above series as $r$-fold (twisted) products of the $r=1$ generating functions.
 Moreover, we establish an $r$-framed version of the motivic DT/PT correspondence for $Y_\sigma$.

 Our main result, proved in \S\,\ref{subsec:Computing_invariants}, is the following.